-What are the basic conditions and timing issues applicable to a divestment or other remedy?
+Remedies and conditions What are the basic conditions and timing issues applicable to a divestment or other remedy?

 As Indonesia has a post-merger notification regime, a transaction will be legally effective by the time remedies are imposed.
 The KPPU will state the timing for remedy compliance.
-If the KPPU imposes behavioural remedies, compliance is required for three years.

-If the undertaking does not respond or refuses to accept a conditional approval that imposes remedies, the KPPU can initiate an investigation into violation of Law No. 6 of 2023 on the Ratification of Government Regulation No. 2 of 2022 (in lieu of Law No. 11 of 2020 on Job Creation) into Law, which may lead to the imposition of penalties.
+If the undertaking does not accept the remedies proposed by the KPPU, the KPPU will initiate a Further Examination in accordance with the procedures outlined in KPPU Regulation No. 2 of 2023 on the Case Handling Procedure, which may lead to the imposition of penalties.